pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 Running regular backups (at least every 24 hours) and storing multiple copies of backup artifacts in different datacenters is highly recommended.
 The [time](https://github.com/concourse/time-resource) Concourse resource can be added to the pipeline to trigger backups regularly.
 There are a variety of storage resources such as [S3](https://github.com/concourse/s3-resource) that can be used to move backups to storage.
 A list of Concourse resources can be found [here](https://concourse.ci/resource-types.html).

 To use these concourse tasks you will need to have a worker in a network which has access to your ERT or/and BOSH director.
-You can find an example template for deploying an external worker [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml) and instructions on how to register it with your concourse [here](https://concourse-ci.org/registering-via-tsa.html).
+You can find an example template for deploying an external worker [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml).

 ## Tasks